paulzeitz/paulzeitz.github.io/_posts/2026-01-18-Open-Proctoring.md

 If you live outside the locations mentioned above, please contact us by email and we will see what we can do.

-We wish that it is easier to take BAMO, but the pandemic has continued to make it  difficult for most schools to open their doors to non-students.
+We wish that it is easier to take BAMO, but the lingering effects of the pandemic has continued to make it  difficult for most schools to open their doors to non-students.